What Is a Rational Number? A Simple & Complete Guide

 \(\Large\frac{4}{5}\) - \(\Large\frac{2}{5}\) = \(\Large\frac{2}{5}\)

 If we are subtracting rational numbers with different denominators, we need to find a common denominator first.
-Once the denominators are like, we simply subtract the numerators (top numbers) and keep the denominator unchanged.
+Once the denominators are the same, we simply subtract the numerators (top numbers) and keep the denominator unchanged.

 Let’s see how this works in action.